Orika Africa

 Kidepo Valley in Uganda's remote northeast is consistently rated one of Africa's finest parks, sheltering lions, cheetahs, and vast herds in a landscape very few visitors ever reach

-Uganda records 1,073 bird species — more than 11% of all species on earth.
+Uganda's birdlife is among the richest in Africa.
 Explore the full range on our Uganda safari packages, including dedicated birding expeditions through the Albertine Rift

 8